Dr Richard Jenkins, Interim Chief Executive

 Executive and Non-Executive experience from both the public and private sectors

 to the Trust extensive experience and knowledge of the South Yorkshire and

-Term of office until 31st January 2020
+of office until 31 January 2023.

 Heather is a Chartered Accountant who trained with KPMG and has spent most of her career working across a wide spectrum of industries at director levels including FTSE and AIM listed companies.

 Since 2006 she has helped a number of organisations to identify operational and financial issues and weaknesses and has delivered solutions to resolve those problems.
 Heather is committed to using her skills and experience to assist the Trust in meeting the challenges it faces in delivering a quality healthcare service.

 She is a keen golfer, gardener and traveller which fits around her work commitments and time spent with her husband and grandchildren.

 Term of office until 28 February 2023.